Simulations of the dynamics of magnetised jets and cosmic rays in galaxy clusters: Resolution study

 To test numerical convergence, we compare simulation runs with the fiducial jet parameters at high and lower resolution (cf.\ Table~\ref{Tab:JetParaUnchanged}).
 The overall evolution (Fig.~\ref{fig:highRes_evolution_absolute}) of the jet remains qualitatively similar.
 However there are (smaller) quantitative differences such as the emergence of Kelvin-Helmholtz instabilities on the jet surface in our high-resolution simulation.
 That instability remain dynamically subdominant as the more dominant Rayleigh-Taylor instability starts to develop.
 However, the magnetic field strengths in the ICM remain larger for longer time scales in comparison to the run at fiducial resolution since we better resolve magnetic tension due to the lower level of numerical diffusion.
 This increased level of magnetic turbulence causes the bubble to change direction more often at late times.

 As discussed in \citet{Weinberger2017}, the distance travelled by the jet is resolution dependent.
 For this, resolving the velocity structure of the jet proves crucial.
-The jet expands more laterally at lower resolution as the insufficient width of the velocity gradient area broadens.
+The jet expands more laterally at lower resolution as the prescribed jet width used for all simulations is insufficient to resolve the velocity gradient of the jet.
+The jet compensates by broadening.
 This spreads the area of the effective momentum leading to a decrease of the jet velocity and thus a smaller distance travelled at lower resolution.
 However, the properties of CRs remain robust against changes in resolution (Fig.~\ref{fig:highRes_evolution_CRparameters} vs. Fig.~\ref{fig:evolution_CRparameters} ).

 Figure~\ref{fig:highRes_radialProfile_CR} compares radial profiles of the Alfv\'en heating rate for our fiducial and high-resolution simulations.
-Because higher-resolved jets travel further, the Alfv\'en heating rate is somewhat increased at larger distances for the high resolution run.
+Because better resolved jets travel further, the Alfv\'en heating rate is somewhat increased at larger distances for the high resolution run.
 This faster transport to larger distance comes at the price of a somewhat reduced heating rate at smaller radii.
-However, these difference stay below a factor of two, reinforcing the robustness of our result on CR heating with respect to numerical resolution.
+However, these differences stay below a factor of two, reinforcing the robustness of our result on CR heating with respect to numerical resolution.

 Even though the increased level of turbulence should be able to amplify the mixing efficiency, the high-resolution run shows a significantly lower degree of mixing in comparison to the fiducial (see Fig.~\ref{fig:highRes_mixing_magneticField}).
 Possible causes of this are (i) faster transport of CRs to larger distance which delays the onset of the Rayleigh-Taylor instability and the successive disruption of the bubble and (ii) better resolved magnetic field structures in the jet as well as in the draping layer.
 Additionally, (iii) increased numerical diffusivity at lower resolution facilitates mixing.